OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 Leave everything else with the defaults.

 Go to your project and create a release.
-Click **{{SAVE, Deploy to Production, Deploy}}** and wait for the deployment to complete
+Click **{{SAVE, Deploy to Production, Deploy}}** and wait for the deployment to complete.

 ![Octopus Success](octopus-success.png "width=500")

-Go to your site URL [your-site].azurewebsites.net) to see the deployed Web application
+Go to your site URL [your-site].azurewebsites.net) to see the deployed Web application.

 ![Random Quotes](randomquotes.png "width=500")